Healthcare Organizations Gain Benefits from RAIN RFID Technology

 - and to automate various processes.

-Beds, surgical instruments, drugs, patients, mobile medical devices, etc., all can be tagged and tracked using RAIN RFID.
+Beds, surgical instruments, drugs, patients, mobile medical devices, etc., can all be tagged and tracked using RAIN RFID.

 Improved Operations